 Qatar’s public healthcare system is run by the Hamad Medical Corporation.
 It’s a non-profit organization that has a network of hospitals and clinics all over the country that provides free treatment to locals but as a foreigner, you will have to apply for the healthcare card in order to get the advantage of the public healthcare system.

 If you are coming in Qatar on a work visa then you should ask your sponsor/employer to include private health insurance in the employment contract.
 However, it’s law in the country that makes sure the employers of an employee apply for the health insurance card as they apply for the visa of their employee.

 A comprehensive health insurance policy will cost you from 2000 QAR to 3000 QAR yearly.
-Every expat and resident of Qatar must have the insurance card to consult the doctors at the hospitals which can save a lot of money health-related consultations, diagnoses, and medications.
+Every expat and resident of Qatar must have an insurance card to consult the doctors at the hospitals which can save a lot of money on health-related consultations, diagnoses, and medications.